klarqs/dart-web3/README.md

 # dart-web3

-🚀 Note!
-This repository includes mobile/browser frontend development of dapps with Ethereum and Solidity.
+🚀 _Note!_ This repository includes mobile/browser frontend development of dapps.\nwith Ethereum and Solidity.